 Using spend analysis as a basis for your budgeting is highly recommended.
 This saves time and provides transparency to actual costs in the previous period.
 Managing big teams and budgets efficiently will be a tricky manual exercise without visibility and traceability of costs.

-With real-time spend analytics in place, you won’t be surprised with budget running out sooner than expected or having excess money to spend in December.
+With real-time spend analytics in place, you won’t be surprised with a budget running out sooner than expected or having excess money to spend in December.

 Supplier relationships

 Procurement can work with marketing by providing benchmarks and industry intelligence on which to base supplier negotiations.
-Insights on spend trends, changes and growth in marketing sub-categories can be eye-opening for marketing.
+Insights on spend trends, changes, and growth in marketing sub-categories can be eye-opening for marketing.

 Price negotiations with agencies and others providing technical services require a different approach.
 Sub-contracting and the use of freelancers may incur additional margins.
 Negotiations around blended rate cards, media commissions, volume rebates, and other creative fee structures demand prior preparation.